 You can bet that’s motivation to use the tool to the fullest to help me grow my business, but it’s also made me aware of what other options are out there.

-I’m also the founder of AccessAlly, which is a course and membership plugin for WordPress that deeply integrates with the CRM platforms I’ll be reviewing.
+I’m also the founder of AccessAlly, which is a course and membership plugin for WordPress that deeply integrates with the CRM and marketing automation platforms I’ll be reviewing.

 In fact, we not only know the APIs of each of these companies and how fast they develop new features…